 const resultText = JSON.stringify(result.content);

-// Scan for injection in return value
+// Scan for injection in the return value, same as fetched web content

 if (scanForInjection(resultText)) {